-The aim of teaching RE at this school is to enable children to become religiously literate and is valued as highly as our other core subjects.
+The aim of teaching RE at Alpington school, is to enable all children to become religiously literate.
+This means children are able to hold balanced, well informed and age-appropriate conversations about beliefs and worldviews.
+RE is valued as highly as our other core subjects and is planned to provide context and purpose to the children’s learning.

-As a Church of England Voluntary Aided School we teach RE inline with the Norfolk Agreed Syllabus and in accordance with the Church of England Statement of Entitlement (2019) which requires that between 5% and 10% of the whole curriculum teaching time is spent teaching RE and at least 50% of this time must be explicitly Christian.
+As a Church of England Voluntary Aided School, the Governors have adopted the Norfolk Agreed Syllabus (2019).
+Our RE curriculum is in line with the Church of England Statement of Entitlement (2019) which requires that between 5% and 10% of the whole curriculum teaching time is spent teaching RE and at least 50% of this time must be explicitly Christian.
 The children learn about the Christian faith but also about the beliefs and practices of other religions and world views.
 The resource Understanding Christianity guides our learning of core concepts of Christianity, through this the children learn that the Christian religion is multi-cultural and practiced world wide.
-As part of their learning the children visit local places of worship used by a range of faith groups.